Integrable deformations of CFTs and the discrete Hirota equations: Introduction

-There also is a conjecture which relates the solutions of these equations to the representation theory of Yangians \cite{KR}.
+In the following we will consider only diagrams $Y$ of type $A$.
+To solve the $(X,A_n)$ equations it is helpful to first consider $(X,A_\NN)$.
+The corresponding system of equations has been studied extensively, for example in~\cite{KdiF,H,N}, and is closely connected to the representation theory of Yangians~\cite{KR}.
 Let $X$ have rank $r$.
-Consider the Yangian $Y(X)$, which contains the enveloping algebra $U(X)$ as sub-Hopf-algebra.
-The irreducible finite dimensional representations of $Y(X)$ have highest weights $\lambda=\sum_{i=1}^r n_i\lambda_i$, which are obtained by restricting them to representations of $X$.
+Consider the Yangian $Y(X)$, which contains the enveloping algebra $U(X)$ as a sub-Hopf-algebra.
+The irreducible finite-dimensional representations of $Y(X)$ have highest weights $\lambda=\sum_{i=1}^r n_i\lambda_i$, which are obtained by restricting them to representations of $X$.
 Here the $\lambda_i$ are the fundamental weights of $X$ and the $n_i$ are non-negative integers.
-The representations with highest weight $\lambda$ are characterized by $r$ monic polynomials of degrees $n_1,\ldots,n_r$.
+The representations with highest weight $\lambda$ are characterised by $r$ monic polynomials of degrees $n_1,\ldots,n_r$.
 For $\lambda_0\in\RR$ there is an outer automorphism of $Y(X)$ which preserves $U(X)$ and acts on the polynomials by a shift $\lambda\mapsto\lambda+\lambda_0$.
-For $\lambda=n\lambda_i$ the irreducible representations are characterized by a single polynomial of order $n$.
+For $\lambda=n\lambda_i$ the irreducible representations are characterised by a single polynomial of order $n$.
 There is a basic representation given by the polynomial $\prod_{i=1}^n (\lambda-i)$ (up to shifts of $\lambda$).
 Let $\chi_{ni}$ be the corresponding character of $X$.
-These characters decompose into sums of irreducible characters which may be quite complicated, see e.g. \cite{Kl}.
+These characters decompose into sums of irreducible characters which may be quite complicated, see e.g.~\cite{Kleber}.
 Note that $\chi_{0i}(g)=1$ for any $g\in Lie(X)$.

-Kirillov and Reshetikhin conjectured that $z_{ni}=\chi^i_{\lambda_n}(g)$ solves the $\NN$ equations for any $g\in Lie(X)$.
-This implies that any generic solution of the equations can be found in this way, since the $z_{1i}$ can be chosen arbitrarily and generically determine all $z_{ni}$ by recursion.
-The conjecture is true at least for $X=A_m$, and we will provide further support for $X=D_m$.
-Our proofs will use the generic solution of the $\ZZ$ equations for $D_m$.

-Our original equations reduce to the $\NN$ equations with $n=1,\ldots,m+1$ with $z_{m+1,i}=1$ for all $i$ and the the constraint that in the required range for $n$ the $z_{ni}$ are all different from 0.
+The $(A_r,A_\NN)$ equations were solved by Kirillov~\cite{Kirillov}, and the $(D_r,A_\NN)$ equations by Kirillov and Reshetikhin~\cite{KR}, though in the latter case no complete proof was published.
+More precisely, they found the generic solution of these equations, which is all one needs in our context.
+For $X=A_r$ this solution can be written as $z_{ni}=\chi_{in}(g)$, with arbitrary $g$, and they conjectured that this is true for $X$ of type $D$ or $E$, too.
+For a proof and its history see~\cite{KdiF}, \cite{RK}.